kirank55/videogpt/CONTEXT.md

 **Bookends**: One model-authored content object containing the title, optional subtitle, and closing line.
 Its visual events are rendered deterministically so the model does not spend tokens choosing bookend coordinates.

-**Direct summary**: A compact introductory timeline.
-It presents the high-level structure with few labels and shapes; it does not explain the underlying mechanism.

-**Main diagram**: A deeper direct timeline that explains one mechanism, causal relationship, interaction, cutaway, state transition, or spatial model.
-It should not repeat the summary composition.
+**Overview scene**: An optional compact introductory timeline that presents a useful high-level visual model.
+It is omitted when it would displace a more valuable substantive scene.
+_Avoid_: Mandatory summary, introduction scene

+**Substantive scene**: A content scene whose role is to explain a mechanism, demonstrate a concrete example, or make a meaningful comparison.
+In a constrained video it takes precedence over an overview scene.
+_Avoid_: Detail scene, main scene

+**Scene visual quality**: The visual richness and subject specificity of one generated scene, expressed through meaningful objects, composition, and animation.
+It does not mean playback resolution, encoding fidelity, or the video's overall narrative structure.
+_Avoid_: Quality

+**Scene quality evaluation**: A repeatable side-by-side benchmark that compares root substantive scenes with the isolated dev reference across varied subject types.
+It assesses subject specificity, meaningful geometry, motion, readability, and avoidance of generic compositions.
+_Avoid_: Demo prompt, quality check

+**Scene share**: The planner's relative preference for how content time should be divided among planned scenes.
+It yields to minimum useful scene durations and may not force a scene into a fragmentary window.
+_Avoid_: Fixed duration, guaranteed percentage

-**Composition window**: One contiguous local interval assigned before generation.
-The windows are intro, summary, main, and conclusion.
-Summary and main models receive their exact local durations; their event times and absolute keyframes are shifted into the final project without rescaling.
+**Composition window**: One contiguous local interval assigned before scene generation.
+Intro, the selected content scenes, and conclusion receive exact local durations; content event times and absolute keyframes are shifted into the final project without rescaling.

-**Normalization profile**: Shared direct-timeline recovery configured for a role and its composition window.
-Summary stays compact; main scales with its available duration.
+**Normalization profile**: Direct-timeline recovery configured for a scene role and composition window.
+Overview scenes stay compact; substantive scenes receive a visual-authorship budget floor.
 Both guarantee renderer-safe events and add missing background, label, or shape fallbacks.

 **Recoverable diagnostic**: A visual-quality finding such as overlap, static output, unsupported decoration, or imprecise placement.
 It may reduce output quality but does not discard a renderer-safe video.

-**Targeted repair**: The single low-temperature retry allowed for invalid non-timeline copy such as bookends.
-Direct timelines never spend another model request on repair; malformed output becomes a deterministic renderer-safe fallback.
+**Targeted repair**: One low-temperature retry for invalid bookend copy or an unusable substantive timeline.
+Recoverable timeline defects are normalized without a retry; an unusable substantive result falls back deterministically only after its repair fails.

-**Palette context**: One deterministic palette selected from the prompt and supplied to all three requests, keeping independently authored sections visually coherent.
+**Palette context**: One deterministic set of background, text, and primary-accent anchors supplied to independently authored scenes for visual coherence.
+Scenes may add a small number of subject-specific semantic colors when color communicates meaning.
+_Avoid_: Fixed palette, exclusive palette

 **Persisted session**: Client state containing messages and already-rendered projects.
 Hydration drops obsolete authored payload fields while retaining valid projects.

 ## Generation invariants

-- Root generation performs exactly three concurrent model requests.
+- Root generation plans at least one content scene, then authors the selected scenes independently.
+- Content-scene ceilings are one, two, three, and four for 5, 10, 15, and 20 second videos respectively; the planner may choose fewer.
 - The selected 5, 10, 15, or 20 second duration is preserved exactly.
-- The four windows are contiguous and cover the project with no blank gaps.
+- Intro, content-scene, and conclusion windows are contiguous and cover the project with no blank gaps.
+- Planner scene shares yield to minimum useful scene durations.
-- Every final event ID is prefixed `intro-`, `summary-`, `main-`, or `conclusion-`.
+- Every final event ID is prefixed by its composition section or planned scene ID.
 - An unrecoverable provider failure discards all generated sections.
-Invalid direct-timeline output renders with normalization and fallbacks instead of discarding the video.
+Recoverable direct-timeline output is normalized; an unusable substantive scene receives one targeted repair before deterministic fallback.
 - Follow-up modification is not part of the generation model.
 Users start a new project instead.